wesleycamargo/azure-docs.pt-br/articles/azure-portal/azure-portal-dashboard-share-access.md

 <properties
-   pageTitle="Acesso ao painel do portal do Azure | Microsoft Azure" description="Este artigo explica como compartilhar o acesso a um painel no portal do Azure." services="azure-portal" documentationCenter="" authors="tfitzmac"
+   pageTitle="Azure portal dashboard access | Microsoft Azure" description="This article explains how to share access to a dashboard in the Azure portal." services="azure-portal" documentationCenter="" authors="tfitzmac"